 Other drivers will have to wait until their suspension term has ended before doing any driving.
 See the DDS page on reinstatement for more information.

 Whether this is your first DUI charge or your third, a conviction can have negative impacts on your job, your driver's license, and your future.
-If you have additional questions about a DUI arraignment, the plea negotiation process, or even going to trial, speak with Georgia criminal defense attorney now for a free case review.
+If you have additional questions about a DUI arraignment, the plea negotiation process, or even going to trial, you may want to speak with Georgia criminal defense attorney.

 Contact a qualified attorney.